 The following is an excerpt from Chapter 17 (written by CRLT’s Erping Zhu and Matt Kaplan) of McKeachie’s Teaching Tips, 14E.
 From McKeachie/Svinicki. © 2014 Wadsworth, a part of Cengage Learning, Inc. Reproduced by permission. www.cengage.com/permissions

 Teaching with Technology has four components: the course content, technology tools, the instructor and the students.
-The course content includes cognitive level and discipline of the course.
+The course content includes the cognitive level and discipline of the course.
 The technology tools include technology types and technology uses.
-The instructor includes technology skill level, time availability and his/her role as teacher.
-The students include their technology skill level, technology access and learning styles.
+The instructor includes technology skill level, time availability and his/her role as a teacher.
+The students include their technical skill level, technology access, and learning styles.
 All of these components are related to each other and involved in successfully integrating technology into one’s teaching.

 From a systems approach, teaching with technology involves four major components: the course content, the instructor, the students and the technology tools (See Figure 17.1.).
 We need to attend to each component in order to make technology integration as successful as possible.

 Each of these components is discussed in more detail below.
 Scroll down or navigate to a particular section: